“Everything We Know about … ” is Paste’s series of deep dives into the forthcoming projects we’re most excited about. Explore them all here.

 Regardless of what direction the showrunners end up going in, the world of GoT is so rich and deep that they should have no problem finding inspiration of some sort.

-struck pay-dirt with what was a generally unknown cast, especially in its early seasons.
+Game of Thrones struck pay-dirt with what was a generally unknown cast, especially in its early seasons.
 The only standout name was Sean Bean, and while veteran character actors like Aidan Gillen and Charles Dance filled essential supporting roles, many of the characters were new faces to mainstream audiences.
 Kit Harrington, Sophie Turner, Emilia Clarke and others have all seen their profiles skyrocket thanks to the show.
 So the question now becomes: Who will the prequel(s) elevate?

 The Long Night has only confirmed two actors as of this writing, but the showrunners’ casting philosophy seems to be following in their predecessor’s footsteps.
 Hollywood veteran and two-time Oscar nominee Naomi Watts has been cast as an unnamed character, described as “a charismatic socialite hiding a dark secret,” fulfilling the role Bean played as a familiar face to help guide viewers into the show.
 Joining Watts will be relative newcomer Josh Whitehouse, who will be playing an as-of-yet-unnamed lead character.
 Whitehouse is known in the U.K. for playing Hugh Ermitage in BBC’s historical drama Poldark.